Whisky Cask Club

 Exit Strategies

 Trade Sale (B2B) — The most common exit.
-Your cask is sold to independent bottlers, blending companies, other brokers, or occasionally back to distilleries.
+Your cask is sold to independent bottlers, blending companies, other brokers, or occasionally back to the distillery itself.

-Private Sale — Sell to another individual investor or collector, typically facilitated by a broker.
+Private Sale — Sell to another individual collector or collector, typically facilitated through a broker's network.

-Auction — Cask lots at specialist auctions can achieve strong prices, particularly for rare or prestigious casks.
+Auction — Cask lots at specialist auctions can achieve strong prices, particularly for rare or prestigious casks from sought-after distilleries.

 Bottling — Bottle some or all of your cask as a single cask bottling.
-One cask can yield approximately 200–600 bottles.
+One cask can yield approximately 200–600 bottles depending on size and age.

 Exit Timeline: Trade sales typically complete within weeks to months.
-Best suited to investors with a 5–15+ year horizon who don't require immediate liquidity.
+Cask ownership generally suits collectors with a 5–15+ year horizon who do not require immediate liquidity.

 Speak to a Whisky Cask Expert